11 Easy Steps to Setting a Fall Table

 I love that!

 I found this dough bowl on Etsy.
-Here’s a link for Amazon of a very similar one, here.
+Here’s a link to a similar one, here.

 It’s been a versatile layering piece I’ve used throughout my home.

-Here, I decided to use it to put some pumpkins in.
+Here, I decided to use it to put pumpkins in.

-Step 7: A beautiful white Victorian pitcher placed inside the dough bowl gives this table the Rustic Victorian look I’m going for.
+Step 7: Added a white Victorian pitcher inside the dough bowl & large pumpkins.

 This white pitcher is the epitome of beauty for my love of the Victorian style.